 Now Dave brings his unquenchable energy and impeccable UX eyeballs to Savage.
 Curiously, he seems to know a little about everything, and is using his considerable talents to solve problems for Procreate.

 If you reached out about a problem you were having with Procreate, it's probably Aimee who helped you.
-The youngest member of the Savage team, Aimee does an amazing job answering hundreds of emails a day ranging from complex technical support all the way to straightforward advice.
+The youngest member of the Savage team, Aimee answers your questions on Facebook, Twitter, and Instagram, as well as sharing snippets of our office life on Snapchat.
 She also keeps the office incredibly bubbly and bright.

 Nick is so humble he's nearly subliminal.
 He's also extremely kind, and plays a ridiculous amount of sports.
 Nick is forging the backbone of exciting new web-based projects, even when we haven't realised he's in the office.